 - Government has given community shares explicit prominence in the prospectus

-- The fund can also be combined with other public funds
+- The fund can also be combined with other public funds, including Lottery funding and other 'levelling-up' funds like Future High Streets Fund, Towns Fund, Community Renewal Fund and Levelling-up Fund

 - Grants, loans and other social investment can also make up the match